A planetary social enterprise

 PatternDynamics™ is a way of practicing self-organisation based on the principles of living systems.

-We support community and organisational leaders in creating positive systems-level change.
+We support community and organisational leaders in learning to create positive systems-level change.
 We’re passionate about helping to facilitate the transformation to a more just, equitable, and thriving Planetary-scale society.

 Whether you’re a social entrepreneur, change agent, facilitator, or an organisational leader, when you shift (or are asked to shift) to work for change at the systems-level, you will often, unknowingly, step over an invisible boundary into a much more complex world.
 The normal rules don’t always seem to apply, and it’s easy to feel overwhelmed.
 Much of the overwhelm, at this stage, is caused by the gap between the complexity of the systems we are beginning to be able to see and our ability to work collaboratively to determine priorities, make decisions and solve problems at that level.
 The complexity gap is also the root cause of the pain and frustration we are experiencing globally as we collectively struggle to meet the challenges of an increasingly complex world.